RelationalAI SDK for Julia

 The load_models

-function loads a Rel model source in a given database.
+function loads a Rel model in a given database.

 In addition to the usual context, the database and engine arguments, it takes a Julia dictionary.

-This dictionary maps names to models, so that more than one named model can be loaded at one time.
+This dictionary maps names to models so that more than one named model can be loaded at once.

 For example, this is how to add a Rel model code file to a database: